15Mpedia/15Mpedia-scripts/labs/imagetag/README.md

-Steps to run this bot:
+Steps to install this bot:

 * virtualenv -p python3 bot-etiquetas
+* cd bot-etiquetas
-* cd bot-etiquetas;source bin/activate
+* source bin/activate
 * pip install twython
 * Create app at https://apps.twitter.com.
 In the "API keys" tab you will find the API key and the API secret, write both in a file named .twitter_keys with the following structure: API_KEY = xxxxxx (newline) API_SECRET = xxxxxxxxxxxx
 * python login.py to generate .twitter_tokens file